Interruption-Aware Cooperative Perception for V2X Communication-Aided Autonomous Driving: Related Works

 \subsection{LiDAR-based 3D object detection}

-LiDAR-based 3D object detection is an important and challenging task for autonomous driving.
+In this work, we focus on the task of LiDAR-based 3D object detection, because it is an important and challenging task for the perception module of autonomous driving.
 LiDAR point clouds can capture the 3D structures of the scenes for a better understanding of the surrounding environment.
 The difficulty of LiDAR-based 3D object detection is how to extract semantic features from irregular LiDAR point clouds.
-Related works can be divided into two groups according to point cloud representation methods, \textit{point-based} methods and \textit{grid-based} methods. \textit{Point-based} methods, like PointNet~\cite{qi2017pointnet}, directly process input point clouds to produce a sparse representation and extract a feature vector for each point by aggregating their neighboring features.
+Related works can be divided into two groups according to point cloud representation methods, \textit{point-based} methods and \textit{grid-based} methods. \textit{Point-based} methods, like PointNet~\cite{qi2017pointnet}, involve the direct processing of input point clouds to generate a sparse representation and obtain a feature vector for each point through the aggregation of features from its neighboring points.
 PointNet++~\cite{qi2017pointnet++} is a multi-scale PointNet by learning local and global features with different contextual scales.
-PointRCNN~\cite{Shi2019PointRCNN3O} learns discriminative point-wise features with PointNet++ and conducts object detection with the following proposal generation and box refinement. ~\cite{qi2018frustum,yang2019std,qi2019deep} also adopt \textit{point-based} idea to achieve LiDAR-based 3D object detection. \textit{Grid-based} methods, like VoxelNet~\cite{zhou2018voxelnet}, divide the point clouds into equally spaced 3D grids and extract features of a group of points within each grid.
+PointRCNN~\cite{Shi2019PointRCNN3O} learns discriminative point-wise features with PointNet++ and conducts object detection with the following proposal generation and box refinement. \textit{Grid-based} methods, like VoxelNet, divide the point clouds into equally spaced 3D grids and extract features of a group of points within each grid.
 Then the features can be extracted by convolution neural networks.
-Pointpillars~\cite{lang2019pointpillars} learns the representation of point clouds in a pillar, which is a vertical column, instead of voxels.
+Pointpillars~\cite{lang2019pointpillars} engages in learning the representation of point clouds within a \enquote{pillar}, denoting a vertical column, instead of voxels.
 In this way, a point cloud can be converted to a sparse pseudo image and thus saving many computation resources.
-PIXOR~\cite{yang2018pixor}, SECOND~\cite{yan2018second} also adopt \textit{grid-based} ideas.
 PV-RCNN~\cite{shi2020pv} uses a 3D CNN to extract 3D features into a small set of key points and abstract proposal-specific features from the key points, which takes advantage of both kinds of methods.
-In this work, we adopt the backbone network of previous work in our proposed interruption-aware cooperative perception system. \newcolumntype{L}{>{\RaggedRight\hangafter=1\hangindent=0em}X}
+Our proposed method mainly focuses on the task of LiDAR-based 3D object detection.
+Most existing methods focus on improving individual detection performance.
+In this work, we combine the backbone networks of state-of-the-art lidar-based 3D object detection methods with our interruption-robust cooperative perception resolution to build the proposed interruption-aware cooperative perception system.